cpj/spring-2012/03-week-three/README.md

 First, a little background: jquery is a library that makes it easier to use javascript to work with the html elements on your site.
 To get started learning jquery, go to jqfundamentals.com.

-## refactor your portfolio site
+## add content to your portfolio site
-**You will do three things to refactor your portfolio site:**
-- Use sinatra views rather than a static index.html page.
-- Use jquery.backstretch.js on the layout view.
-And yse the animated gif you created as the image being used as the background.
-- Uevise the css so that the text has a semi-transparent background over the photo background of the site.
+**Based on what you've learned from the first two weeks:**
+- Set up a vagrant box with git.
+- Clone your portfolio repository.
+- Change the content in the index.html to be actual portfolio info.
+  - Include links to your profiles on codecademy.com, github.com, your contract blogs, etc.
+  - Explain your goals for this quarter.

 ##reading and other stuff:
 - Watch [this PBS video about animated gifs](http://www.youtube.com/watch?v=vuxKb5mxM8g).